ku-eecs330/lab-schedule/Lab-3/Lab-3_fall23.md

     print("Two lists are not equal, tests failed")
 ```

 You can see that you will need an `SLList.equals` method to evaluate if two lists are the same.
-Please write the function to compare two `SSList` objects in terms of their values.
+Please write the function to compare two `SLList` objects in terms of their values.
 ```python
 def equals(self, anotherList):
 ```